lionelblonde/dotfiles/INSTRUCTIONS.md

 You can implement changes locally and run small CPU-only checks that do not require specialized hardware (e.g., GPU/TPU).
 Lionel is responsible for validating GPU/TPU-dependent ML behavior on a remote accelerator machine.
 You cannot access that machine and therefore cannot run hardware-dependent tests; You must not claim GPU/TPU-dependent behavior is verified, and must rely on Lionel to conduct those tests.
-For any remote-machine diagnosis/debugging, you must provide Lionel with:
+For any remote-machine diagnosis/debugging, you must provide Lionel with the exact commands to run.
-(1) exact commands to run, (2) success criteria and which logs/metrics to inspect, (3) outcomes that would confirm vs falsify the hypothesis.